Mehcanic/project-3-backend/README.md

     }
     ```

-6. Next step was to create the routes for the application:
+6. When controllers were responding in the Insomnia app I started creating routes for the application and the rest of the controllers:

     ```javascript
     router.route('/users').get(secureRoute, getUsers)